ouuan/cpeditor.github.io/content/docs/tips/_index.ru.md

 description: Some tips that may help
 ---

+## Use stderr to debug

+Currently, CP Editor doesn't have a built-in GUI debugger, but it doesn't mean it's hard to debug codes using CP Editor.

+Besides single-stepping, the most used debugging approach is to output some variables.
+Do you remember the times you tried hard to distinguish the debugged variables from the normal outputs?
+You don't have to do this in CP Editor.

+The key is: Use stderr to output debug information.
+In C++, this means to use `cerr` instead of `cout` to output.
+CP Editor will show the stderr of your program in the Messages section.

+## Run on only selected test cases

+In CP Editor, you don't have to always run on all test cases.

+To tell CP Editor not to run on a certain test case, just uncheck the checkbox of that test case.
+You can also use the "More" menu to manage the checks: you can Check All, Uncheck All, Uncheck Accepted (very useful when you passed most test cases and want to debug on the unaccepted ones) and Invert.

+If you want to run on a single test case, you can simply click the "Run" button of that test case.

 ## Shortcuts in the Preferences Window

 You can use <kbd>Ctlr+D</kbd>, <kbd>Ctrl+R</kbd> and <kbd>Ctrl+S</kbd> for "Default", "Reset" and "Apply" respectively.